Paul Maitla

 Paul Maitla (born Paul Mathiesen; March 27, 1913 – May 10, 1945) was an Estonian commander in the German Waffen-SS during World War II.
 He is one of the four Estonians who received the Knight's Cross of the Iron Cross of Nazi Germany.
-He received his award for leading the recapture of the central hill of the Sinimäed during the Battle of Tannenberg Line, effectively breaking the Soviet offensive in that sector.
+He received his award for his actions during the Battle of Tannenberg Line.

 Early life

 Paul was the youngest of three children of the family.
 His brother died in the Estonian War of Independence, 8 years older sister had died in Estonia a few years after World War II.
 Paul Maitla attended elementary school in Sipe from 1921, Tartu Kommertsgümnaasium from 1927, graduating from the Poeglaste secondary school in 1934.
 After graduation he changed his name to Maitla.

 In September 1934 Maitla entered the Estonian Military School and specialised in pioneering.
 Maitla then entered officer training in 1937, graduating in August 1938.
 He was then assigned to the 3rd Infantry battalion in Valga.
 On Independence Day, 1939, he was commissioned by the President of Estonia to the rank of lieutenant.
 During 1939 and 1940 he was the State defence instructor in the secondary schools of Tartu.